icco/nanowrimo/2015/novel.md

 In 2012, three cases of "tele-quests" caused national attention.
 All three were substantially different from past quests, and all three changed the landscape of teenage self exploration.
 This is their story.

 # Chapter 2

+The combination Taco Bell and Pizza Hut in Union Square was empty.
+A trio walked in, obviously drunk.
+Two women, one man.
+They approached a bored looking woman at the cash register, ordered ten tacos and some sodas, paid with a credit card, and adjourned to a nearby booth.
+A later review of the security cameras would show that their tacos were made, picked up by the man, delivered to the table and quickly devoured.
+The three were laughing the whole time.
+Sharing jokes as drunk friends do.